D-Robotics/rdk_doc_en/docs/toolchain_development/intermediate/ptq_process.md

 2021-04-21 14:45:34,085 ERROR exception in command: makertbin
 ```

 If the log information output to the console cannot help you find the problem, please refer to the section [Model Quantization Errors and Solutions](../../common_questions/toolchain#model_convert_errors_and_solutions) for troubleshooting.
-If the above steps still cannot solve the problem, please contact the Horizon technical support team or submit your issue in the [official Horizon developer community](https://developer.horizon.ai/), and we will provide support within 24 hours.
+If the above steps still cannot solve the problem, please contact the D-Robotics technical support team or submit your issue in the [official D-Robotics developer community](https://developer.horizon.ai/), and we will provide support within 24 hours.

 #### Conversion Output Interpretation{#conversion_output}